scionassociation/scion-research_I-D/draft-meynell-scion-research-questions.md

 ## Beaconing Scalability

-The current beaconing system creates an enormous amount of beaconing traffic because every node multiplies the beacons by forwarding them to multiple other ASs.
+The current beaconing system creates a large amount of beaconing traffic because every node multiplies the beacons by forwarding them to multiple other ASs.
 This is currently handled by rate-limiting identical beacons (with identical paths) to only be forwarded every few minutes.
 With larger networks, the beaconing traffic is expected to grow “substantially”.

 * Risk: beaconing traffic grows exponentially with network size, especially with multiple links between pairs of ASes.
   * Large amount of beacon traffic.